iam-sayantanidey/Understanding_gitHub/README.md

 # Understanding_gitHub

-Sayantani says tha github is an amazing tool
+Sayantani says that github is an amazing tool.